Infrastructure & Permissions for e6data

 To grant the e6data engine access to the S3 bucket where query results are stored using the unload operator, specific permissions must be configured.
 The following IAM policy must be attached to the engine role, which was created while adding prerequisites:

-Use the kubectl command-line tool to view the current ConfigMap "aws-auth" in the "kube-system" namespace by running the following command:
+command-line tool to view the current ConfigMap "aws-auth" in the "kube-system" namespace by running the following command:

 This will display the current configuration of the "aws-auth" ConfigMap, including its YAML representation.